ganeti/ganeti/doc/design-storagetypes.rst

 in Ganeti.
 One direct consequence is that storage space reporting is currently broken for all storage that is not based on lvm technolgy.
 This design looks at the root causes and proposes a way to fix it.

-FIXME: rename the design doc to make clear that space reporting is not the only thing covered here?

 Proposed changes
 ================